OSHA Report Highlights Economic Costs of Workplace Injuries

 Adding insult to workplace injury, these costs have a greater impact on lower-wage earners and some large costs are not included considering the impact these injuries have on their loved ones.
 Injured workers loved ones often reduce their hours or even quit their jobs in order to care for an injured worker causing a dramatic reduction in a family’s income which often lead to financial ruin.

-If you or a loved one has been injured in the State of Florida and would like to discuss your rights please call Payer & Associates.
+If you or a loved one has been injured in the State of Florida and would like to discuss your rights please call Payer Law.
 All consultations are free and 100% confidential.